aionnetwork/aion-docs/developers/fundamentals/writing-contracts/contract-to-contract.md

 table_of_contents: true
 ---

-> Note: Contract-to-contract calls still follow the same rules as regular contract calls.
-See [Java Contract Fundamentals](fundamentals-avm-concepts-callable-functions-) section for more information.
+Contract-to-contract calls still follow the same rules as regular contract calls.
+See [Java Contract Fundamentals](fundamentals-avm-concepts-callable-functions) section for more information.

 ## Example Contracts